regulondbunam/mongo-filter-object-parser/README.md

 # String to filter object converter for MongoDB

-With this module you can be able to make a MongoDB filter starting from a string that contains all arguments and operator.
+With this module you can make a MongoDB filter starting from a string that contains all arguments and operator.

-Currently, the mongodb-filter-object-parser support 2 types of filter parser, search and advancedSearch;
+Currently, the mongodb-filter-object-parser support 3 types of filter parser: search, textSearch and advancedSearch;

-The first one focused on queries that only want to get the documents containing the term/argument that was sent in any text field, and the advanced one offers high control on the query and needs syntax like value-field as argument.
+The first one focuses on queries that only want to get the documents containing the term/argument that was sent in any text field contained in a text index; textSearch accepts no-complete words as an argument and query fields defined in an array; and the advanced one offers high control on the query and needs syntax like value-field as argument.

 ## Search

 ### Supported use-cases

-- Get all documents containing one word or more in all text fields of the document.
+- Get all documents containing one word or more in all text fields defined in a text index
 - Can be used logical operators like AND, OR & NOT.
 - Use two or more words as one argument.

 ### Out of scope

+- Get only fully matched documents in response
+- Use substring as an argument

 - Advanced logic control with the use of parentheses.
 - Make the query in a specific Field of the document.